Kingsland, New Zealand: 19th century

+20th century

 A second wave of growth occurred in the early 1900s, then the Auckland tramline reached Kingsland in 1903.
 The community was centred around Arthur W. Page's general store on New North Road, which was soon joined by multiple new shops.
 New housing estates including Hirstleigh, Leith Hall and Melvia subdivided more land around Kingsland into suburban homes, and by the 1910s ingsland had developed into a working class commuter suburb of Auckland.

 A. W. Page and his brother, builder Charles H. Page, extended his store in 1913 and 1914, and constructed the Portland Building.
 A new post office was built in Kingsland in 1912, joined by St George's Anglican Church in 1913 and a cinema, the Theatre Royal, in 1915.
 Eden Park became a major sporting venue for cricket and rugby in the 1910s and 1920s, but was plagued by regular drainage issues.

 In 1938, 84 residents of Kingsland launched an unsuccessful petition to change the suburb's name to Beverly Hills, citing the poor reputation of the name Kingsland.

 The Kingsland commercial village flourished in the 1950s and 1960s, and by the 1970s the suburb had becoming a centre for Urban Māori and Pasifika communities, due to the gentrification of the inner city suburbs close to the Auckland city centre.
 During this period, Kingsland became one of the densest populated suburbs in Auckland, known for overcrowded houses in disrepair.
 The Northwestern Motorway was cut through in the 1970s, severing the cross streets that linked Kingsland to Surrey Crescent and Arch Hill, leaving Bond St as the sole direct connection to these suburbs.
 In 1997, Kog Transmissions, a large recording studio and independent label for New Zealand musicians, was established in the suburb.
 Musicians including Concord Dawn, P-Money and Pitch Black recorded material here, until the studio moved to a new premises in 2010.

+21st century

 Kingsland underwent major urban revitalisation in the early 2000s and again in the early 2010s, when Eden Park and the Kingsland railway station were upgraded for the 2011 Rugby World Cup.